getsentry/sentry-javascript/README.md

 **ignoreErrors** - An array of error messages that should not get passed to sentry.
 You'll probably want to set this to `["Script error."]`.

+**ignoreUrls** - An array of regular expressions matching urls which will not get passed to sentry.
+Ie. you should set it to [/maps.google.com/] to avoid logging of errors which happens in Google Maps scripts or to [/jquery.js$/] to ignore errors in jquery library.

 ## Logging Errors